*Some client details have been changed to protect privacy

 I was also given a breakdown on the types of pages that would need to be created.
 The offshore dev team was also pulled into these talks.

-The client had the bandwidth and resources to make that happen so we scheduled a shadowing with several key insiders who know the system inside and out.
+The client had the bandwidth and resources to make that happen, so we scheduled a shadowing with several key insiders who know the system inside and out.

 Some of their tenures spanned from newly joined to a 20-year seasoned veteran for logging and overseeing claims.